 How to Measure and Order Solid Wood Flooring for Each Pattern

-Chevron installations typically generate the highest material waste due to angled cuts and border trimming.
+Chevron layouts usually create more material waste because of angled cuts and border trimming.

 How to Prepare the Subfloor for Solid Wood Flooring Installation